SantAndrea/NLP_Bot_MultiLanguages/README.md

 You can change the languages in file nltk_utils

 # Train
+Run the nltk_utils.py, remember to uncomment
-Run train.py after every time you change the intent file.
+Run train.py every time you change the intent file.
 The model is based on torch.